praneetha2345/Learning-git-branching/README.md

 # LEVEL-2[git branches]

+This demonstrates that branches are just pointers, and creating a branch does not copy code—it simply creates a new reference to the same commit.

 <img width="1878" height="733" alt="Screenshot 2025-12-22 145255" src="https://github.com/user-attachments/assets/33b216fc-8332-4720-bd46-5d397df9eb28" />

 Creating a New Branch

-# The following command is used:
+#  command is used:
 ```

 git checkout -b bugFix